-The HMG Windrider is similar as the HMG Porter 4400 but comes already with three mesh pockets which I find quite useful if you want to quickly store some gear.
+The HMG Windrider is like the HMG Porter 4400 but comes already with three mesh pockets which I find useful if you want to quickly store some gear.

 This is probably the best lightweight packrafting backpack you can buy at the moment.